SyneRBI/SIRF/doc/UserGuide.md

     image_array(x,y,z) % Matlab

-For images, the meaning of z,y,x is currently acquisition dependent.
+For images, the meaning of `x`, `y` and `z` is currently acquisition dependent.
 Geometric information will be added later.

 ### Handles <a name="Handles"></a>

-In both Matlab and Python, SIRF operates with handles to objects, which affects the meaning of the assignment x = y: instead of creating a separate copy of y stored in x, x simply points to the same underlying data.
-As the result, any changes in x simultaneously change y.
+In both Matlab and Python, SIRF operates with handles to objects, which affects the meaning of the assignment `x = y`: instead of creating a separate copy of `y` stored in `x`, `x` simply points to the same underlying data.
+As the result, any changes in `x` simultaneously change `y`.

 In order to have a true (i.e. independent) copy of a SIRF object, the user must call the object methods that create copies of them (see below).

 ## Library components <a name="Library_components"></a>

-At present, the SIRF library provides two Python interface modules pSTIR and pGadgetron for STIR and Gadgetron respectively, and two respective Matlab modules mSTIR and mGadgetron.
+At present, the SIRF library provides two Python interface modules `sirf.STIR` and `sirf.Gadgetron` for STIR and Gadgetron respectively, and two respective Matlab modules `sirf.STIR` and `sirf.Gadgetron`.

 ### Getting help on SIRF library modules <a name="Getting_help_on_SIRF_library_modules"></a>

 We remind that to see the contents of a Python module, the user needs to import it and use Python's help, and in Matlab one needs to use doc.
 For example,

     # Python
-    import pSTIR
+    import sirf.STIR
-    help(pSTIR)
+    help(sirf.STIR)

-will show the components of pSTIR, and similarly
+will show the components of the module `sirf.STIR`, and similarly

     % Matlab
-    doc mSTIR
+    doc sirf.Gadgetron

-will show the components of mGadgetron.
+will show the components of `sirf.Gadgetron`.
 In the same way,

     # Python
-    help(pGadgetron.ImageData)
+    help(sirf.Gadgetron.ImageData)

-will provide information on pGadgetron ImageData class, and
+will provide information on the class `ImageData` defined in the module `sirf.Gadgetron`, and

     % Matlab
-    doc mSTIR.AcquisitionData
+    doc sirf.STIR.AcquisitionData

-on the mSTIR.AcquisitionData class.
-Regrettably, help and doc show all methods, including some common built-in methods such as __weakref__ method in Python or addlistener method in Matlab.
+on the `sirf.STIR.AcquisitionData` class.
+Regrettably, help and doc show all methods, including some common built-in methods such as `__weakref__` method in Python or `addlistener` method in Matlab.
 Methods that are not related to SIRF is relatively easy to identify in Python (built-in methods have underscores in names).
-In Matlab they are difficult to identify, which is why we mark relevant Matlab methods other than constructors with \*\*\*SIRF\*\*\*.
+In Matlab they are difficult to identify, which is why we mark relevant Matlab methods other than constructors with `***SIRF***`.
 Methods not marked this way should be ignored.

 In order to understand the functionality of a derived class (see [Object-oriented paradigm](#Object-oriented_paradigm)), you are advised to first get help on the classes it is derived from.
 In Python, you can see that a class is derived by the presence of "Method resolution order" section in Python help output, which lists all classes it is derived from.
 You are advised to get help on all these classes except Python's class `builtins.object`.
 In Matlab, look at "Superclasses" item in "Class Details", and get help on the classes listed there except Matlab's class `handle`.